 During that period, it was McKenzie’s practice to take late

 afternoon distance runs before settling in for evening studies.
 He eventually found and explored wilderness trails winding through the peninsula hilltops above the base.
 He enjoyed the solitude of running through

 wilderness and frequently encountered the indigenous animals, notably the half sized deer of the locale.
 These magical moments lifted his spirit.
 It was his practice to do this in all weather, even on those winter

-evenings where rain was so thick a runner could disappear into a wall of water, and not be seen by anyone else.
+evenings where rain was so thick a runner could disappear into a curtain of water, and not be seen by anyone else.

 On one such occasion, he did his warmups in a grove of trees overlooking the cafeteria.
 At first

 everything looked to be normal.
 Then he noticed some members of the staff, in fact, the noncom and his three cronies, coming out the back as several cars lined up.
 Next thing, they loaded the vehicles with what appeared

 to be meat, and frozen food product.
 McKenzie’s rage emerged even before he pieced together the meaning of what he witnessed.
 He had an instinct for dissemblance, and sometimes smelled it before he knew for sure it was

 there.
 He carefully noted all he saw, then continued on his way, trying to weigh its significance, and his plays.